Small Business

 2

-Your website doesn't need to be fancy — it needs to be findable
+Your website doesn't need to be fancy, it needs to be findable

 A lot of small business owners think they need a complete redesign to improve their online presence.
 Usually they don't.
 What they need is the right words on their existing pages.
 The right words means the words your customers actually type into Google.
 Not corporate descriptions of your services.
 The specific phrases people search for.
+I fix more sites by rewriting three pages than I ever have by redesigning them.

 "Blocked drain plumber Brisbane northside" is what someone types when their drain is blocked.
 Not "residential drainage solutions."
 If your website says "residential drainage solutions" and a competitor's site says "blocked drain plumber serving Brisbane's northside," they'll show up first every time.